chaiexe/TryHackMe-Write-ups/Madness/README.md

 **Lessons Learned**

-This room sharpened my attention to detail, teaching me to examine even seemingly irrelevant elements, like images found outside the target machine..
+This room sharpened my attention to detail, teaching me to examine even seemingly irrelevant elements, like images found outside the target machine.
 I learned how to analyze an image’s metadata, specifically its head and tail, and how to modify an image’s header.
 I also became familiar with the appearance and function of ROT13 ciphers, and improved my ability to use Python to automate repetitive tasks.

 <p align="center">+++++++++</p>